The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Introduction

-By construction, $\check X_0$ is a $\check P_0$-torsor.
-Therefore, it is a smooth proper family of complex tori which are fiberwise dual to the original fibration $\pi_0$.
-This is our definition of the \emph{dual torus fibration} $\check \pi_0$.
+By construction, $\check X_0$ is a $\check P_0$-torsor, a smooth proper family of complex tori which are fiberwise dual to the original fibration $\pi_0$.
+This $\check \pi_0$ is our definition of the \emph{dual torus fibration}.
+We will later see that if $\pi_0$ admits at least one section, then this $\check \pi_0$ becomes isomorphic to the relative Picard scheme of $\pi_0$.

-It is important to notice that $K$ is only a finite \'etale group scheme over $B_0$.
-One can think of this as the total space of a local system on $B_0$; there is a monodromy issue hiding on the background, and \emph{a priori} $K$ may not be a constant group scheme.
+It is important to notice that the group scheme $K_0$ is only a finite \'etale group scheme over $B_0$.
+One can think of this as the total space of a local system on $B_0$; there is a monodromy issue hiding on the background, and \emph{a priori} $K_0$ may not be a constant group scheme.
 We are now ready to state the main result of this paper.

 \begin{theorem} Let $\pi : X \to B$ be a Lagrangian fibration of a compact hyper-K\"ahler manifold.
 Assume $X$ is of $\text{K3}^{[n]}$, $\Kum_n$, OG10 or OG6-type.
-Then \begin{enumerate} \item The group scheme $K$ is a constant group scheme with fiber
+Then \begin{enumerate} \item The kernel group scheme $K_0 \to B_0$ extends to a constant group scheme $K \to B$ that acts on the entire Lagrangian fibration $\pi : X \to B$.
+Moreover, $K$ is a subgroup\footnote{We will frequently view a finite constant group scheme $K \to B$ as a finite group, and vice versa.
+We will denote them by the same letter $K$ if no confusions arise.} of the group